FirstLegoLeague/displaySystem/readme.md

 ### Included themes

-- `themes/rednblue.css`: a simple red and blue theme with slanted edges
+- `themes/rednblue/rednblue.css`: a simple red and blue theme with slanted edges
+- `themes/rednblue-plus/rednblue-plus.css`: an extra fancy red and blue theme

 For screenshots, see the `themes` [folder](themes)